expandrew/andrewwestling.com/next-js/README.md

 # andrewwestling.com with Next.js

-This is my static homepage rewritten with Next.js, TypeScript, MDX, and Tailwind.
+This is my static homepage written with Next.js, TypeScript, MDX, and Tailwind.

 ## Setup